vivo-us/warden/README.md

 You may define a process either directly on the `warden` object with `createProcess()` or by creating a process with `new Process` and using the `assign()` method to assign it the warden.

+It is worth noting that if you would like an instance of warden to only schedule tasks in the database but not run them, you can do so by passing `0` to the `maxWorkers` option.

 ### createProcess(name, function, options)

 _name_ : Custom name for the process.
 Used to identify jobs for that process in the database.\